-No carte blanche for DNB and AFM to rake in personal data en masse
+No carte blanche DNB and AFM for massive data processing

 The Ministry of Finance has proposed in two internet consultations that financial regulators Authority Financial Markets (AFM) and De Nederlandsche Bank (DNB) be allowed to start requesting customer personal data from financial institutions such as banks on a large scale.
 Privacy First participated in both consultations[*] and has heavily criticised the proposals, as both regulators already process personal data on a large scale without public accountability.